Gunslinger (film): Plot

-As Cane rides toward town, Rose shoots at him, mistaking him for a man, Nate Signo, she has been searching out.
-She apologizes.
-They then ride together and find Signo.
-When her back is turned, Signo makes suspicious movements, but Cane shoots him.

-Cane enters Erica's saloon and confronts Polk until Erica requests he stop.
-Erica reveals that Rose is the woman whom she paid Cane to kill; however, if the proposed railroad track is a success, she admits that Rose may not have to die.
+As Cane rides toward town, Rose shoots at him, mistaking him for a Nate Signo, a man whom she has been seeking.
+She apologizes and they ride together to find Signo, and Cane shoots him.
+Cane enters the saloon and confronts Polk.
+Erica reveals that she paid Cane to kill Rose, but she states that if the proposed railroad track is a success, Rose may not have to die.

-Erica buys a freight line from Zebulon Taub for $15,000, but has Jake follow him.
+Erica buys a freight line from Zebulon Taub for $15,000 but has Jake follow him.
 Rose follows Cane as he exits town.
-When he stops to let her catch up, they talk and eventually kiss.
-Jake finds Taub, kills him, and steals the money back.
-Rose and Cane arrive on the scene afterwards; Jake sees them and reports to Erica, who becomes jealous and irate.
-She demands he kill Rose immediately.
+He stops and they talk and eventually kiss.
+Jake finds and kills Taub and reclaims the money.
+When Rose and Cane arrive, Erica becomes jealous and irate.
+She demands that Jake kill Rose immediately.
 Cane reminds her that they cannot change the deal they made.

-Cane tells Rose that he has come to Oracle to see town mayor Gideon Polk (Martin Kingsley), explaining that Polk had been his commander in an artillery battery at a battle which could have been a victory but that Polk panicked and ran, depressing his men, with those who didn't desert their positions being decimated, including Cane's four brothers, or captured like Cane himself.
-Rose makes Cane promise not to harm Polk, but still has Polk placed in protective custody.
+Cane tells Rose that he has come to see Mayor Polk, who was his former military commander.
+At a pivotal battle, Polk had panicked and fled, leaving his men, including Cane's four brothers, to be captured or killed.
+Rose makes Cane promise not to harm Polk, but has Polk placed in protective custody.